 Registered electors who cannot vote in person may be eligible to vote by absentee ballot.
 Persons wishing more information concerning absentee voting should contact the Orangeburg County Voter Registration and Elections Commission at (803) 533-6210.

-At 10:00 a.m. on Election Day, the Municipal Election Commission will begin its examination of the absentee ballot return envelopes at the Orangeburg County Voter Registration & Elections Office, 1475 Amelia Street, Room, Orangeburg, SC 29115, and phone number (803)533-6210.
+At 10:00 a.m. on Election Day, the Orangeburg County Election Commission will begin its examination of the absentee ballot return envelopes at the Orangeburg County Voter Registration & Elections Office, 1475 Amelia Street, Orangeburg, SC 29115, and phone number (803)533-6210.

 On Thursday, September 16, 2021, at 10:00 a.m., the Municipal Election Commission will hold a hearing to determine the validity of all provisional ballots cast in this election and canvass the votes and certify the election results.
 This hearing will be held at the City Hall Council Chambers located at 933 Middleton Street, Orangeburg, SC.